azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 ## Step 1: Review the customer case study

-- Check in with your table participants to introduce yourself as the trainer.
+- Check in with your table participants to introduce yourself as the trainer

 - Ask, "What questions do you have about the customer case study?"

-- Briefly review the steps and Time frames of the whiteboard design session.
+- Briefly review the steps and timeframes of the whiteboard design session

 - Ready, set, go!
 Let the table participants begin.

 ## Step 2: Design a proof of concept solution

-- Check in with your tables to ensure that they are transitioning from step to step on time.
+- Check in with your tables to ensure that they are transitioning from step to step on time

-- Provide some feedback on their responses to the business needs and design.
+- Provide some feedback on their responses to the business needs and design

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first that will lead the participants to discover the answers on their own

-- Provide feedback for their responses to the customer's objections.
+- Provide feedback for their responses to the customer's objections

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first that will lead the participants to discover the answers on their own

 ## Step 3: Present the solution

-- Determine which table will be paired with your table before Step 3 begins.
+- Determine which table will be paired with your table before Step 3 begins

-- For the first round, assign one table as the Microsoft team and the other table as the customer.
+- For the first round, assign one table as the Microsoft team and the other table as the customer

-- Have the Microsoft team present their solution to the customer team.
+- Have the Microsoft team present their solution to the customer team

-  - Have the customer team provide one objection for the Microsoft team to respond to.
+  - Have the customer team provide one objection for the Microsoft team to respond to

-  - The presentation and objections should be no longer than 10-minutes.
+  - The presentation and objections should be no longer than 10-minutes

-- Have participants on the customer team give feedback to the Microsoft team.
+- Have participants on the customer team give feedback to the Microsoft team

-  - The feedback should be no longer than 5 minutes.
+  - The feedback should be no longer than 5 minutes

-  - If needed, the trainer may also provide feedback.
+  - If needed, the trainer may also provide feedback

 ## Wrap-up

-- Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution.
+- Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution

 ## Preferred target audience

-Marc Tripp, the CTO of Adventure Works
+Marc Tripp, the CTO of AdventureWorks

 The primary audience is the business decision makers and technology decision makers.
-From the case study scenario, this would include the Marc Tripp, the CTO of Adventure Works.
+From the case study scenario, this would include the Marc Tripp, the CTO of AdventureWorks.
 Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those that represent the business unit IT or developers that report to application sponsors.

 ## Preferred solution